TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 That's everything!
 That's all you need.

 Listed out, it seems like quite a lot.
 But that's because I went through it in such close detail.
 I hope that nothing was left out as 'assumed knowledge'.

+And the number of concepts was actually very low.
+Everything was written with fairly boring html and javascript.
+There was no build step, no environment setup, no extra tooling.
+JUST HTML FILES AND JAVASCRIPT FUNCTIONS.
+BEAUTIFUL BORING SIMPLICITY.

 ## Slippy as hell

-All of the code behind this is highly portable.
+Of course, all of my code behind this is highly portable.
 You're not locked into any stack or ecosystem, like vercel, deno, supabase, react, next, github, node, blah blah.

+It's just html files.
+And javascript functions.
+I think I said that already.

 ## What about val town though?

-Val town uses deno and cloudflare workers.
+Val town uses deno and cloudflare workers behind-the-scenes.
 But it provides a wrapper around them that is highly portable.
 It's a way of using these closed-off ecosystems in a way that doesn't lock you in.
 Because of this, I'm more than happy to pay for val town for higher rate limits, and more customisation.

 Their [recent changes](https://blog.val.town/blog/introducing-val-town-v3/) made val town even more portable, which I'm pleased about.